Structure of a condensate for the Bose fluid in a vessel: Structure of a condensate for the Bose fluid in a vessel

-The components of $\textbf{q}$ and $\textbf{q}_{j}$ are multiple to $2\pi/L$.
+The components of $\textbf{q}$ are multiple to $2\pi/L$, and the components of $\textbf{q}_{j}$ are multiple to $\pi/L$.
 If we expand both exponential functions in (\ref{19}) in a series, represent $\rho_{\textbf{k}}$ in terms of cosines and sines, and convolve them with sines from the bare product of sines in (\ref{19}), we obtain the sum of products of $N$ sines and cosines with wave vectors multiple to $\pi/L$.
 This yields two conclusions for particles in a box.
 1) The wave vectors of interacting particles ``are quantized'' in the same way like those of free particles.
-2) If the interatomic interaction is switched-off, $\Psi_{0}$ is reduced to a product of sines, i.e., to the solution for the ground state of $N$ free particles, when all particles are in the condensate with $\textbf{k}=\textbf{k}_{1}$.
+2) If the interatomic interaction is switched-off, $\Psi_{0}$ is reduced to a product of sines (since $S_{w}^{(1)}\rightarrow 0$, $\Psi^{\infty}_{0}\rightarrow 1$ \cite{zero-liquid}), i.e., to the solution for the ground state of $N$ free particles, when all particles are in the condensate with $\textbf{k}=\textbf{k}_{1}$.
 The structure of condensate (\ref{17}) agrees with this solution: if the interaction tends to zero, the atoms from above-condensate levels ``fall'' on the condensate levels; if the interaction is switched-off completely, the condensate levels become empty by jump: the atoms transit to the lowest level with $\textbf{k}=\textbf{k}_{1}$.
 But if the condensate is defined in the standard way (\ref{1}), we cannot obtain $N$ particles on the level with $\textbf{k}=\textbf{k}_{1}$ at the switching-off of the interaction.
-In this relation, the standard definition of a condensate is worse.
+In this relation, the new representation (\ref{17}) of a condensate is better.
 The condensate measured in experiment is, in fact, the quantity $\rho_{\infty}$.

-Notice that the composite condensate (\ref{17}) belongs to the generalized condensates, which was considered in several works, but only for free particles or point-like potentials or cyclic BCs (see, f.e., the recent paper \cite{mullin2012}).

 Let us compare the formulas for the number of above-condensate atoms, $N_{\textbf{p}}$, in the $\textbf{k}$- and $\textbf{p}$-representations for $k, p \gg \pi/L$.
 Let us expand the density matrix in a Fourier series: